November 15, 2025 (4mo ago) — last updated March 16, 2026 (Today)

 Examples:

-No‑Code vs. Low‑Code: Which to Choose
+No‑Code vs Low‑Code: Which Is Right?

-• Who It’s For: No‑code—business users and ā€œcitizen developers.ā€ Low‑code—professional developers and IT teams.
+• Who it’s for: No‑code — business users and citizen developers.
+Low‑code — professional developers and IT teams.

 • Flexibility: No‑code is fast but limited to platform features.
 Low‑code allows custom code for unique requirements.